Schkade Becomes First North Texas Softball All-America Selection

 The 2016 team set a program record for steals in a season (81) and matched the highest batting average mark (.279).
 The 81 steals was good for an average of 1.47 a game, the 47th best mark in Division 1.

 In 2014, Kee took the Mean Green to the most wins in the program’s 12-year history with 31 victories.
 In 2015, North Texas upset No. 7 Baylor on the road in Waco, the highest ranked team that the Mean Green have defeated in program history and just their second-ever top-25 win.
 And then, in 2016, North Texas received votes in one of the national polls for the first time in school history after knocking off No. 21 Baylor two times in Waco.
+The Mean Green knocked-off a nationally-ranked Baylor yet again in 2017, securing a 3-2 extra-inning victory in Waco.

 |Birthdate||Dec.
 28, 1967|